backstage/backstage/docs/frontend-system/building-plugins/01-index.md

 description: Building frontend plugins using the new frontend system
 ---

-> **NOTE: The new frontend system is in alpha and is only supported by a small number of plugins.**
+> NOTE: The new frontend system is in alpha and only a few number of plugins have been migrated.
+The new frontend
+> plugins are not backwards compatible with the old `createApp()`.
+As a result you will need to migrate your entire
+> application to the new frontend system in order to use any of the new plugin functionality.
+This includes
+> migrating your usage of `createApp()` to the new package `@backstage/frontend-defaults` which is still incomplete.
+>
+> Also note that even though the old `createPlugin()` is marked as deprecated, you cannot use the new `createFrontendPlugin()`
+> unless you have migrated your entire application to the new frontend system.

 This section covers how to build frontend [plugins](../architecture/15-plugins.md).
 Plugins are one type of frontend _features_.
-Features, including plugins, are stitched together to build up a Backstage frontend [app](../architecture/10-app.md).
+Features, which include plugins and modules, are stitched together to build up a Backstage frontend [app](../architecture/10-app.md).

 Every plugin can incorporate one or more extensions.
 Extensions in the new frontend system are often generated from an `ExtensionBlueprint`.
 Extension Blueprints are opinionated factories for building extensions (e.g. `ApiBlueprint` is